Swain County – a Great Place To Visit, And You Would Want To Live Here

 Western Carolina University: The Center for Integrated Technologies offers precision metrology, rapid prototyping systems, a telecommunication laboratory, and an OptoElectronics laboratory.
 The school also offers the WNC Technical Assistance Program to provide WCU expertise to the business community.
 828-227-7368.

 Library — The Marianna Black Library is a member of the Fontana Regional Library System.
-Corner of Rector and Academy Streets, just up the hill from the Police Station.
-In addition to library services and programs for adults and children, among the services offered are the use of computers and the Internet.
+Located at the corner of Rector and Academy Streets.
+In addition to library services and programs for adults and children, there is free use of computers, free high-speed internet access, remote printing and more..
 828-488-3030.

 Media — Newspapers serving Swain County include the daily Asheville Citizen-Times and weeklies The Smoky Mountain Times, Cherokee One Feather and Smoky Mountain News.
 The local radio station is WBHN (1590 am)